 This is one of the best times to visit Cornwall with small children because there are Easter Egg hunts all over.
 The best places to celebrate include St. Michael’s Mount, The Eden Project, and the Trerife Easter Food and Craft Fair.

 5. Porthleven’s Food and Music Festival

-How about a weekend enjoying two of the best things out there, food and music?
+How about a weekend enjoying two of the best things out there, food and music at the Porthleven Food Festival?
 The only thing that makes it even better is that you get to enjoy it by the harbor!

 6. St. Ives May Day

 This event dates back to several hundred years ago in West Cornwall, celebrating the fact that winter is over and that spring has begun.
 Visitors can participate in parades, traditional dances, and music.